WordWorld

 WordWorld is an American animated educational preschool television series based on the books and the wooden puzzles of the same name.
-The series was created by Don Moody, Jacqueline Moody, Peter Schneider and Gary Friedman, it was produced by Word World, LLC, The Learning Box and WTTW National for PBS Kids.
+The series was created by Don Moody, Jacqueline Moody, Peter Schneider and Gary Friedman, it was produced by Word World, LLC, The Learning Box and WTTW for PBS Kids.

-It aired on PBS Kids from September 3, 2007 to January 17, 2011, with PBS later airing reruns on the 24/7 PBS Kids channel where it ran through October 2, 2022.
-The series consisted of 3 seasons and 45 episodes (90 segments total).
+It aired on PBS Kids from September 3, 2007, to January 17, 2011, with PBS later airing reruns on the 24/7 PBS Kids channel where it ran through October 2, 2022.
+The series consisted of three seasons and 45 episodes (84 segments total).